zogen11/belen/replit.md

     - Reset all user statistics (earnings, followers, following) to 0
     - Kept user accounts but cleaned all content for fresh start
   - Migration completed August 16, 2025 - all systems fully operational
+- ✅ **SETTINGS PAGE REDESIGN**: Completely redesigned settings page (August 16, 2025)
+  - Removed Account Settings form (username, email, first name, last name fields)
+  - Added new settings menu with modern clean interface
+  - Added Caption settings for subtitle preferences
+  - Added Accessibility options for screen readers
+  - Added Live Chat Watch on TV for TV viewing configuration
+  - Added Purchase and Membership for subscription management
+  - Added Billing and Payment for payment method management
+  - Added Your Data in BeLen for data management and downloads
+  - Added General settings for app preferences
+  - Added BeLen Terms of Service for policies and guidelines
+  - Maintained existing Account Management section with logout/delete options
+  - All menu items functional with toast notifications
 - ✅ **BELEN BRANDING UPDATES**: Completed platform rebranding from YouTube to BeLen (August 16, 2025)
   - Updated profile display text from "@subscribers • videos" to "{followers} followers • {following} following"
   - Changed description placeholder from "LET'S SING TOGETHER..." to "Describe here"